 - half_closed_clients off

 To use the proxy, you’ll first need to define which networks are allowed access to use your Squid proxy.
-By default network 10.0.0.0/8 is enabled.
-This can be disabled if you don’t want to allow this network.
+By default all networks are blocked for security.
+The first step is to define which of your networks are allowed to use this Squid proxy.

 - First SSH into your Squid Proxy using the admin credentials you supplied during the provisioning of the VM.
-You can download Putty, a free tool to SSH into your Ubuntu server.
+You can download Putty, a free tool to SSH into your Ubuntu/CentOS Linux server.

-Search for the following text: acl localnet src 10
+Search for the following text: acl localnet src.

-This will bring up the ACLs you can define which networks you want to give access
+This will bring up the ACLs you can define which networks you want to give access.
+In my example i’ve enabled network: 10.0.0.0/8 by removing the #

-By default we’ve allowed 10.0.0.0/8.
-To block access to this network simply put a # infront of the acl.
+To block access to an already enabled network simply put a # infront of the acl.

 To define your own networks add a new line and type the following command: